Los Angeles Police Department: Office of the Chief

-The Office of the Chief of Police has the responsibility for assisting the Chief of Police in the administration of the department.

-The Director of the Office of Constitutional Policing and Policy, currently Police Administrator III Lizabeth Rhodes reports directly to the Office of the Chief.
+The Office of the Chief of Police has the responsibility of assisting the Chief of Police in the administration of the department.
+This includes the Chief of Staff, Public Communications, and Employee Relations, as well as the Community Safety Partnership Bureau.
+The Director of the Office of Constitutional Policing and Policy, currently Police Administrator III Lizabeth Rhodes, reports directly to the Office of the Chief.
 This office was created as a result of the Department of Justice's federal consent decree.
 It develops the LAPD's policies and procedures, conducts internal auditing and programs to ensure compliance, handles litigation, forms and ensures compliance with the LAPD's long-term strategic plan and risk management strategies, and coordinates local, state, and federal government and legislative matters.

 Office of Operations

 The majority of the LAPD's approximately 10,000 officers are assigned within the Office of Operations, whose primary office is located in the new Police Administration Building.
-Headed by an Assistant Chief, currently Assistant Chief Beatrice Girmala, and the Assistant to the Director, who is a Commander, the office comprises four bureaus and 21 police stations, known officially as "areas" but also commonly referred to as "divisions".
+Headed by an Assistant Chief and the Assistant to the Director, who is a Commander, the office comprises four bureaus and 21 police stations, known officially as "areas" but also commonly referred to as "divisions".
 The Office of Operations also has a dedicated Homeless Coordinator reporting directly to the Assistant Chief.
-The Community Engagement Group also reports to the Assistant Chief.

-The 21 police stations or "divisions" are grouped geographically into four command areas, each known as a "bureau".
+The 21 police stations are grouped geographically into four command areas, each known as a "bureau".
 The latest areas, "Olympic" and "Topanga", were added on January 4, 2009.